inlets/docs.inlets.dev/docs/uplink/rest-api.md

 ### OAuth

 If you have OAuth enabled you can obtain a token from your provider that can be used to invoke the Uplink Client API.
+See [Configure OAuth](/uplink/installation/#configure-oauth) for setup instructions.

 The example uses the client credentials grant.
 Replace the token url, client id and client secret with the values obtained from your identity provider.